ADicksonLab/wepy-analysis/README.md

 pip install git+https://github.com/ADicksonLab/wepy-analysis
 ```

 which will also install all dependencies.
-The installation procedure takes less than a minute to complete at a local desktop.
+The installation procedure takes less than 10 seconds to complete at a local desktop.

 ## Dependencies: